rhinoceros7/trailblazer/README.md

 GET /parks?near=lat,lon&radius=km -- is a list of parks from the NPS API

 GET /parks/{id} -- detials of a specific park

-Then you can use Leaflet to show the parks and trails